HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 i've been seering thru the skies i've been facing wrath of gods___ (long end)

-make up your mind, brethren damned make up your mind, traces all around what you gonna find
+make up your mind, brethren be damned make up your mind, traces all around what you gonna find

-so it's all forgiven count your blessings seer had a vision but he never sees it all rest in fervent fever till I make it back in your life's name every day I'm nearer to the drop of blood on the wall only thing i say is shame
+so it's all forgiven count your blessings seer had a vision but he never sees it all rest in fervent fever till I take my curses back in your life's name every day I'm nearer to the drop of blood on the wall only thing i say is shame